Masud Gharahkhani

-Masud Gharahkhani (مسعود قرهخانی; born 22 September 1982) is a Norwegian politician who has served as the President of the Storting since 2021, and as an Member of the Storting for Buskerud since 2017 for the Labour Party.
+Masud Gharahkhani (مسعود قرهخانی; born 22 September 1982) is a Norwegian politician from the Labour Party, who has been serving as the President of the Storting since 2021, and as a member of the Storting for Buskerud since 2017.
+He previously served as a deputy member from 2009 to 2013.

 Early life and education

 Born in Tehran, Iran, Masud Gharahkhani emigrated to Norway with his family in 1987 and grew up in Skotselv in Øvre Eiker.
-His family is originally from Piranshahr, Iran.
 His father is politician and trade unionist Bijan Gharakhani.
 After attending Rosthaug senior high school, he enrolled at Gjøvik University College studying radiography, graduating as a radiologic technologist, and has been employed by Blefjell Hospital.
 He has also been employed as secretary-general for the Buskerud Labour party.

 Political career

 Gharahkhani was first elected as a deputy representative to the parliament in the 2009 election.
 He received a standing ovation at the Labour Party national convention in 2011 for his speech about his journey from Tehran to Drammen.
-Hoping to be the first mayor in Norway with a non-Western immigrant background, Gharahkani was the Labour party candidate for the mayor of Drammen in the 2011 local election.
+Hoping to be the first mayor in Norway with a non-Western immigrant background, Gharahkhani was the Labour party candidate for the mayor of Drammen in the 2011 local election.
 He eventually lost to popular incumbent Tore Opdal Hansen from the Conservative Party.
 His campaign was marred by speculation in the press about his marriage to a woman in Iran.
 Gharahkani however blamed his opponents for attempting to smear him.

-Prime minister Jens Stoltenberg has called Gharahkhani "an extraordinary political talent" and "a success story in Norwegian society."

 President of the Storting

 On 24 November 2021, the Labour Party nominated Gharahkhani to succeed Eva Kristin Hansen following her resignation after a parliamentary housing scandal.
 He was formally elected the day after in a written vote.
 He is the first person from an immigrant background to serve as Storting president, and second from an ethnic minority after Jo Benkow.

+Following the 2025 election, the Labour Party nominated him for a second term, with a vote scheduled for 10 October, during which he was formally re-elected with 150 votes in favour and 15 abstaining.